eratosthene/kmpc/docs/install.rst

   pip install kmpc

 This should install all dependencies, although you may have trouble if you haven't gotten Kivy set up properly first.
 Kivy needs a bunch of different libraries installed to support various hardware, so if you are, say, installing this on a Mac, you'll probably want to make sure Kivy is working before installing kmpc.
-Two executables, ``kivy`` and ``kivymanager`` will be installed.
+Two executables, ``kmpc`` and ``kmpcmanager`` will be installed.

 *******************
 Install from source